Overview

 How were the sports selected?

-The remaining sports are then chosen based on several considerations including CGF Regulation 6 which outlines the factors and criteria they consider when approving a sports programme to be included in the Commonwealth Games.
+The remaining sports are then chosen based on several factors including CGF Regulation 6 which outlines the criteria they consider when approving a sports programme.

 These factors include: